NALTP/Rules/README.md

   - (2) No team will have a recognized affiliation with any other team in any league.

 #### Section C - Teams
-  - (1) Each team will have a single official captain and a single official co-captain.
+  - (1) Each team will have a single official captain and up to one single official co-captain.
     - (a) Each team may have any number of unofficial co-captains.
   - (2) The roster limit for teams in each league will be;
     - (a) Majors and Minors: 4 player limit.